EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Africa/Dancing in the Glory of Monsters.md

 - Every time you send us into battle, we get attacked!’ “‘But that’s what war is about!’ “‘You are a sadist!’”

 - Internal tensions also hampered operations.
-The French, mostly former soldiers from the Foreign Legion, were better connected and paid up to five times as much as the Serbs—up to $10,000 per month for the officers.
+The French, mostly former soldiers from the Foreign Legion, were better connected and paid up to five times as much as the Serbs—up to USD 10,000 per month for the officers.
 But the Serbs controlled most of the aircraft and heavy weaponry, old machines leased at inflated prices from the Yugoslav army.
 The French accused their counterparts of amateurism; the Serbs retorted that the last time the French had won a serious battle was at Austerlitz in 1805.

 - It is easy to make a mockery of Mobutu’s army and government, to reduce the events that led to his demise to a comedy of errors carried on by a bunch of incompetent, bumbling generals in Kinshasa.
 But it was not for lack of training or expertise that the Zairian army lost the war.
 The security forces included a legion of intelligent officers trained at some of the world’s best military academies.
 The problem was the decaying, corrupt structures within which they worked.
 Lacking proper institutions since independence, Mobutu had corroded his own state in order to prevent any challengers to his power from emerging, eroding that very power in the process.